-Our provision for (benefit from) income taxes consists primarily of provision for federal taxes, local taxes and state minimum taxes in the United States as well as foreign taxes.
+Our (benefit from) provision for income taxes consists primarily of provision for federal taxes and local taxes in the United States as well as foreign taxes.
 As we plan to expand the scale and scope of our international business activities, any changes in the United States and foreign taxation of such activities may increase our overall provision for income taxes in the future.